 Headed outside to soak up the sun and enjoy the outdoors?
 While the health and wellness benefits of being in nature are numerous, a walk on the wild side can, unfortunately, put you at risk for tick-borne diseases such as Lyme disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-That they can be so small and so hard to spot is part of the danger.
-“It takes about 36 hours for a tick to infect a human,” says Dr. Taege.
+“It typically takes more than 24 hours for a tick to infect a human,” says Dr. Bazzoli.
 “If a tick falls into your hair or makes its way to a spot that’s hard for you to see even on your own body, like your armpit or groin, they could attach themselves and be there long enough to infect you.”

-If you find a tick attached to you, it’s possible to remove it, you just want to be careful.
+If you find a tick attached to you, it’s possible to remove it.
+You just want to be careful.

 First, gently clean the area around the tick with rubbing alcohol on a cotton swab.
 Then, using fine-nosed tweezers, get as close as possible to the point at which the tick’s head is attached to your skin and gently — but firmly — remove the tick.

 Just don’t squeeze the body of the tick, says Dr. Bazzoli: “If you squeeze the body of the tick, it can cause the tick to regurgitate bacteria into your body via the bite.”

 As for the old-school approach of trying to burn a tick off with a match or lit cigarette?
 Dr. Bazzoli says that’s just not a good idea (for what should be obvious reasons).

 And, of course, you can always consult your healthcare provider, especially if you’re not sure when you might have picked up the tick.
 If you’ve caught it within a day, chances are you’re in the clear.
 But if it’s been longer, your doctor might recommend a dose of antibiotics to prevent infection.